 pregnancies, and 2.5 million abortions each year.[4,5] Post Mother’s Day, we are reminded that every woman should survive pregnancy and childbirth and go on to enjoy motherhood.
 A woman’s geographical location should not dictate her maternal outcome.
 Whether in South Sudan, Afghanistan, or the United States, women should have access to essential, comprehensive reproductive health care.
 The Trump administration’s recent acts and legislation are direct violations of women’s human rights worldwide.
 The international community must collectively safeguard motherhood, giving women access to critical, life-saving services.
 Without maternal health and women’s empowerment, the vicious cycle of poverty will continue for generations, inadvertently keeping girls and women from achieving gender equality and their ultimate potential on the global stage.

-World Health Organization (2017).
+References: World Health Organization (2017).
 Maternal Mortality.
 Available at:

 Pew Research Center (2017).
 The narrowing, but persistent, gender gap in pay.
 Available at: